 How many books have you written?

 That’s a tricky question.
 I’ve written far more stories than have ever been published.
 Many of my early stories (and some later ones too!) will never be published.
 I consider them practice.
-But of all the stories I’ve written so far, more than eighty have been or will be published within the next year.
+But of all the stories I’ve written so far, ninety have been or will be published within the next year.

 Of all the books you’ve written, which is your favorite?